Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Nudgee has 19 active public transport stops offering a mix of train and bus services.
-These stops are served by 20 different routes, facilitating 1,661 weekly passenger trips in total.
-Transport accessibility is deemed good, with residents usually located around 244 meters from the nearest stop.
+These stops are served by 20 individual routes, facilitating 1,661 weekly passenger trips in total.
+Transport accessibility is rated as good with residents typically located 244 meters from the nearest stop.
+In this primarily residential area, most commuters travel outward.
+Cars remain the dominant mode of transport at 80%, with 16% using trains.
+On average, there are 1.6 vehicles per dwelling, exceeding the regional average.

 Frequently Asked Questions - Transport